Wallasey Corporation Tramways: History

 The corporation relaid the track and on 17 March 1902, the first line was opened, from Seacombe Ferry to New Brighton Ferry via Wheatland.
-Two days later the direct route from Seacombe to New Brighton via Seabank Road was opened, replacing a horse bus service.
+Two days later the direct route from Seacombe to New Brighton via Seabank Road was opened, replacing a horse-drawn omnibus service.

 On 17 May 1902 a third line was opened from Seacombe to New Brighton via Brighton Drive, Church Street, Liscard Road, Seaview Road and Warren Drive.

 The depot was in Seaview Road.

 The contractor for the system was R.W.
 Blackwell and Co.